Fourmilab/ratburger.org/README.md

 WordPress and BuddyPress is not included in the repository; you'll have to create your own, adding users and passwords for administrators.
-Also, since Git does not preserve file permissions, there are several directories into which the server needs to write for such fuctions as image uploads on which you'll have to manually set the appropriate ownership and permissions.
+Also, since Git does not preserve file permissions, there are several directories into which the server needs to write for such functions as image uploads on which you'll have to manually set the appropriate ownership and permissions.
 See a WordPress installation reference for details of these matters.